Karel Havlíček Borovský

-Karel Havlíček Borovský (/cs/; 31 October 1821 – 29 July 1856) was a Czech writer, poet, critic, politician, journalist, and publisher.
+Karel Havlíček Borovský (/cs/; 31 October 1821 – 29 July 1856) was a Czech writer, poet, critic, politician, journalist and publisher.

 Early life and education

+Karel Havlíček was born in Borová, Bohemia, Austrian Empire (today Havlíčkova Borová, Czech Republic, named after Borovský).
 He lived and studied at the gymnasium in Německý Brod (today Havlíčkův Brod, named after Borovský), and his house on the main square is today the Havlíček Museum.
 In 1838 he moved to Prague to study philosophy at Charles University and, influenced by the revolutionary atmosphere before the Revolutions of 1848, decided on the objective of becoming a patriotic writer.
 He devoted himself to studying Czech and literature.
 After graduating he began studying theology because he thought the best way to serve the nation would be as a priest.
 He was expelled after one year for "showing too little indication for spiritual ministry".

 Career

-After failing to find a teacher's job in Bohemia, he left for Moscow to work as a tutor in a Russian teacher's family: with a recommendation by Pavel Josef Šafařík.
+After failing to find a teacher's job in Bohemia, he left for Moscow to work as a tutor in a Russian teacher's family: with a recommendation by Pavel Jozef Šafárik.
 He became a Russophile and a Pan-Slav, but after recognizing the true reality of the Russian society he took the pessimistic view that "Pan-Slavism is a great, attractive but feckless idea".
 His memories of the Russian stay were published first in magazines and then as a book Obrazy z Rus (Pictures from Russia).

-He returned to Bohemia in 1844, aged 24 and used his writing skills to criticize the fashion of embracing anything written in the recently reborn Czech language.
+He returned to Bohemia in 1844, aged 24 and used his writing skills to criticise the fashion of embracing anything written in the recently reborn Czech language.
 He specifically aimed at a novel by Josef Kajetán Tyl.
 In 1846 Havlíček attained a position as editor of the Pražské noviny newspaper with the help of František Palacký.

 In April 1848 he changed the name of the newspaper to Národní noviny (National News) and it became one of the first newspapers of the Revolutionary-era Czech liberals, and one of the most influential publications of 1848–1849.
 Národní noviny became popular especially for his sharp-tongued epigrams and its wit.
 Havlíček was concerned with the preparations of the Slavic Congress in Prague.
 In July 1848 he was elected as a member of the Austrian Empire Constituent Assembly in Vienna and later in Kroměříž.
 He eventually relinquished his seat to focus on journalism.

 Havlíček was a "liberal nationalist" politically, but refused to allow a "party line" to inform his opinions.
-Often, he would criticize those that agreed with him as much as those that disagreed.
+Often, he would criticise those that agreed with him as much as those that disagreed.
 He excoriated revolutionaries for their radicalism, but also advocated ideas like universal suffrage—a concept altogether too radical for most of his fellow liberals.
-He was a pragmatist, and had little patience for those that spent their time romanticizing the Czech nationality without helping it achieve political or cultural independence.
+He was a pragmatist, and had little patience for those that spent their time romanticising the Czech nationality without helping it achieve political or cultural independence.
 He used much of the space in his newspapers to educate the people on important issues—stressing areas like economics, which were sorely neglected by other nationalist writers.